Carolyn Semmler

 We use experimental methods and modelling of cognitive processes to understand and improve human decision-making in important contexts, such as health, policing and national security.
 Technologies such as AI and social media have vastly changed human experience, we are working at the intersection between psychology and the many disciplinary areas that imagine, design and build new technology.
 ACEP is working to improve the decisions of people in areas of law, including police, eyewitnesses and jurors.
 In doing so, we hope to improve the use of technology in legal systems and limit any harm derived from misapplication.
 We are also active in areas of health and defence, where our focus is on methods to improve the decisions of health consumers, doctors and intelligence analysts.

-Biometrics, Cognitive Performance and Identification Research
+Cognitive Performance and Memory Research

-Identification of other people and their intent, emotions and psychological states is mediated by technology.
+Identification and memory of other people and their intent, emotions and psychological states is mediated by technology.
 My work looks at how this technology might change our decisions about whom we are communicating with and how they might affect us.
 I have an ARC Discovery funded project developing formal models of the eyewitness identification task (DP 160101048) in collaboration with recognition memory researchers John Dunn, Laura Mickes and John Wixted.
 This work will help to develop the identification procedures of the future.
-In the past I have worked with Neil Brewer, Gary Wells, Rod Lindsay and Amy Bradfield-Douglass on various research questions relevant to identification of people and protection of innocent people from wrongful prosecution.
+In the past I have worked with Neil Brewer, Gary Wells, Rod Lindsay and Amy Bradfield-Douglas on various research questions relevant to identification of people and protection of innocent people from wrongful prosecution.

 I am interested in the human operators' use of automated face matching systems to identify individuals in security settings (see Heyer & Semmler, 2013; Stephens, Semmler & Sauer, 2017).
 This work is being carried out in collaboration with my graduates Dr Rebecca Heyer and Dr Dana Michaelski at the Defence Science and Technology Group - research leaders in the Identity Intelligence capability (funded by the Department of Prime Minister and Cabinet 2010-2012).
 Our work considers privacy, consent and bias in technology development.
 We are looking at the impact of technology on decisions regarding the identity of children and the estimation of their age.
 This work has implications for the processing of identity documents for refugee children and for the detection of trafficked and exploited children.